Thomas the Twin

 Prayer

-Blessed are you, LORD our God, King of heaven and earth!
-You led your apostle Thomas from doubt to firm belief in your Son's resurrection.
-Lead us in the same way, so that we may move from uncertainty to unwavering faith in our Lord and our God, standing firm in your sight.
-We pray this through Jesus Christ our Lord, who lives and reigns with you and the Holy Spirit, one God, now and forever.
+Blessed are you, LORD our God, King of heaven and earth.
+You led the apostle Thomas from doubt to faith in your Son's resurrection.
+Lead us through our own questions and searching, from uncertainty to trust and from fear to contentment.
+Through Jesus Christ our Lord.
 Amen.

 Bibliography